Liouvillian Spectral Transition in Noisy Quantum Many-Body Scars

-In this paper, we consider a large class of models possessing a scar subspace with an su(2) spectrum generating algebra and coupled to the environment via local pure dephasing $\gamma$ on each site, see Fig.~\ref{fig:schematic}(a).
-In the presence of dissipation, it will be important to distinguish the cases where the spectrum generating algebra is exact versus only approximately obeyed within the scar subspace.
-The former is characteristic of analytical models of QMBSs~\cite{moudgalya2020eta,Mark2020,ODea2020Tunnels}, while the latter describes various experimental realizations~\cite{bernien2017probing,Su2023,zhang2023many,Dong2023}.
-In contrast to exact scars, we find that approximate scars undergo a process resembling spontaneous Liouvillean $\mathbb{PT}$-symmetry (LPTS) breaking at a non-zero dephasing rate $\gamma_\star^\mathrm{S}$.
-Notably, we will argue that $\gamma_\star^\mathrm{S}$ for approximate scars depends only polynomially on system size, in stark contrast with chaotic systems where $\gamma_\star$ is inversely proportional to the square of the Liouvillean eigenvalue density~\cite{PhysRevLett.109.090404}.
-This difference in scaling suggests that approximate scars can maintain LPTS and dynamical scar signatures at finite dephasing rates in much larger systems than na\"ively expected.
+In this paper, we consider a large class of QMBS models coupled to the environment via local pure dephasing $\gamma$ on each site.
+We focus on models with a so-called restricted su(2) spectrum generating algebra~\cite{moudgalya2020eta,Mark2020,ODea2020Tunnels,Bull2020}, which includes experimentally-realized QMBSs in several platforms~\cite{bernien2017probing,Su2023,zhang2023many,Dong2023}.
+In the absence of dephasing, these QMBS eigenstates distribute with nearly equal energy spacings and the system exhibits long-lived coherent dynamics when prepared in special initial states.
+As the dephasing increases beyond a critical value $\gamma_\star$, the thermal bulk of the spectrum undergoes a spontaneous Liouvillian $\mathbb{PT}$-symmetry (LPTS) breaking transition~\cite{PhysRevLett.109.090404}.
+This occurs rapidly, as the critical dephasing is inversely proportional to the square of the Liouvillian eigenvalue density~\cite{PhysRevLett.109.090404} and hence exponentially small in system size, $\gamma_\star\sim\exp(-L)$.
+By contrast, we find that QMBS eigenvalues undergo a distinct spectral transition at $\gamma_\star^\mathrm{S}$, which scales polynomially with system size, $\gamma_\star^\mathrm{S}\sim L^{-1}$.
+This difference in scaling has a striking manifestation for the robustness of QMBS signatures under dissipative dynamics.
 We identify the origin of this phenomenon in the quantum jumper effect beyond previously considered non-Hermitian mechanisms~\cite{Qianqian2023nonHerm, Shen2024}.
-We illustrate our conclusions using the experimentally relevant model of superconducing qubit ladders~\cite{zhang2023many}, while in Appendix we provide further evidence for the PXP model of Rydberg atom arrays~\cite{bernien2017probing}.
+We illustrate our conclusions using an experimentally relevant model of superconducing qubits from Refs.~\cite{zhang2023many,Dong2023}, while in End Matter we provide further evidence for the PXP model of Rydberg atom arrays~\cite{bernien2017probing}.